Martlgap/CryptoDepotWidget/README.md

 ### Android
 TODO

-## 🍼How to feed your balances to the Widget
+## 🍼 How to feed your balances to the Widget
 Copy&Paste a JSON formated string into the Parameter-Field of your Widget.
 For example:
 ```json